 If you experience sexual assault, sexual discrimination, sexual harassment, stalking, or dating and domestic violence, we encourage you to reach out right away – we are here to help.
-Victim assistance is available through numerous departments at St. Mary’s:
+Victim assistance is available through numerous departments.

 St. Mary’s has designated a Title IX coordinator and deputy coordinators who oversee the University’s compliance with Title IX.
 If you have a complaint involving sexual assault, sexual discrimination, sexual harassment, stalking, or dating and domestic violence, or if you have questions about the University’s policies or procedures in these areas, contact one of the following individuals: